jakoch/cpp-devbox/README.md

 Base: Debian 12 - Bookworm

 On top of the base image the following tools are installed:
-- zsh, git, cmake, nano
+- zsh, git, nano
 - curl, wget

-Focus on the C++ programming language:
-- C & C++
+- CMake

+The following C/C++ compilers and their toolchains are available:
  - LLVM v16
  - GCC v12
- -

 #### Prerequisites

 You need the following things to run this: